HarshShahCitrusbug/rag_test/README.md

-# RAG-based Search with Pinecone Vectors
+# RAG-based Search with Pinecone Vector Database

 This project demonstrates the implementation of a Retrieval-Augmented Generation (RAG) model for efficient search and information retrieval using Pinecone as the vector database.
 The system retrieves relevant documents based on a query and generates responses by combining the retrieval results with the generative model.